 The Cornell Executive MBA Americas and Metro New York programs are pleased to participate in the Yellow Ribbon Program (YR) beginning in the 2019-2020 academic year, for the Class of 2021.
 This program is available to veterans of the U.S. Armed Forces who are 100% eligible for the Post 9/11 GI Bill.
 The Executive MBA programs will contribute up to $25,000 annually in scholarship support, and the VA will provide up to $25,000 in additional matching funds.

 Cornell’s Office of the University Registrar certifies all enrollments to the VA on a semester basis.
-Please note that the VA uses the Ithaca, NY zip code (14853) for all Cornell students to determine housing allowance.
+The VA determines your housing allowance which is based on program and campus location.